strongloop/strongloop.com2/_posts/2018-04-16-github-example-app-part3.md

 ### Step 2: Configuring the datasource
 We're going to declare the datasource connection to the Cloudant database through `datasources.json`.
 In this article, [Cloudant service on IBM Cloud](https://console.bluemix.net/catalog/services/cloudant-nosql-db) is used.
 Feel free to use other database with the [supported database connectors](http://loopback.io/doc/en/lb3/Database-connectors.html).
-Since LoopBack 4 is leveraging the juggler in LoopBack 3 through the legacy juggler bridge, defining the datasource is similar to what we do in LoopBack 3 for those who are familiar with the older version of LoopBack.
+Since LoopBack 4 is leveraging the juggler in LoopBack 3 through the legacy juggler bridge, defining the datasource is similar to what we do in LoopBack 3 for those who are familiar with the older versions of LoopBack.
 For details, see http://loopback.io/doc/en/lb3/Defining-data-sources.html.

+#### Step 2a: Creating `datasources.json` for the database connection

 Create a folder `config` at the root of the project and a file within this folder called `datasources.json`,
-with the following content:
+with the following content.
+Replace the `url` with your Cloudant instance.
 ```json
 {
     "name": "db",